StevenBlack/vocab/million-dollar-words.md

 ### manque
 The word is usually combined with "artist" or "poet," as in artist manque, perhaps because it means unfulfilled or might-have-been.
-(After all, who ever heard of an accountant manque?)
-Pronounced MAN-KAY.
+(After all, who ever heard of an accountant manque?.

 ### mare's-nest